What is Epilepsy?

 - Neuropsychological tests to assess memory, thinking, and speech skills

-Other investigation tests are performed to determine the area of seizure onset and the part of the brain that is affected.
+Other investigation tests are performed to determine the area of seizure onset and the affected part of the brain.
 They include:

 - Statistical parametric mapping (SPM)